iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 17

-- Place a new opening pick and gently slide it along to the middle of the iPad's right edge.
+- Grab your trusty opening pick and slide it smoothly towards the middle of the iPad’s right edge.
+You got this!

 Step 18

-- Warm up an iOpener and press it against the bottom edge of your device for a solid two minutes to get things nice and toasty.
+- Get your iOpener heated up nicely and gently press it onto the bottom edge of the device for two minutes to get things loosening up.

 Tools Used